 She put her hand on Whitley’s shoulder, hoping to comfort him.
 “I think they’re going to send several important someones to poke about.
 If they didn’t plan to, Baldur would be in a more accommodating mood because he’d know who to bribe.”

 “And who told you that?
 Patch, of course.”
 She pushed her snubbed nose into Lapis’ face, and she reared back at the sugar-sweet perfume wafting from her.
 The woman’s mocking laughter was sharply bitter.
 “You’re no better than a common street rat.
 Why is he so fascinated with you?
 You’re hardly one to trust with such things.”

 Lapis edged past and walked stiffly away before she pulled her knife and cut the woman, something she would immediately regret.
-Whitley hurriedly caught her step, glancing behind them briefly before concentrating on their route.
+Whitley rushed to catch her step, glancing behind them before concentrating on their route.

 “You shouldn’t let Relaine get to you,” he told her.
 She lifted her lip in response.
-“She’s just pissed she isn’t going to get to flirt with the leaders while they get drunk, and maybe convince one to take her with him when he leaves.”
+“She’s just pissed Baldur’s refusing to let her flirt with the leaders while they get drunk, and maybe convince one to take her with him when he leaves.”

 “You think she’d leave Jiy?”

-“If she thought it’d get her a better position in the rebellion, I think she would.”
+“If she thought she’d move up in the rebellion, I think she would.”